Vincent-OS/repo/README.md

 ## Structure
 The composition of the repository is contained in two main repos:
 - The Vincent OS (Legacy) Repo: Contain all shared packages with the Operating System
-- Codename (e.g. "origin"): Contain all packages that need for each version of Vincent OS
+- Codename (e.g. "origin"): Contain all packages that need for each editions of Vincent OS